Mental Health Outpatient Therapy

 The Clark Community Mental Health Center accepts Medicaid, Medicare and many other insurance plans.
 Therapy and medication services are also available to those individuals who do not have insurance using a sliding fee scale and utilizing Purchase of Service (POS) funding, which is available on a limited basis.

-Individuals may access outpatient services by arriving at the Clark Community Mental Health Center in Monett between 8:00am and 3:00pm for a mental health screening from a Qualified Mental Health Professional.
-Upon arrival, a trained mental health professional will perform an intake or screening to determine what outpatient therapy services are appropriate given your individual needs.
+Individuals may access outpatient services by arriving at the Clark Community Mental Health Center in Monett between 8:00am and 3:00pm for a mental health screening.
+This screening will determine what outpatient services are appropriate given your individual needs.
 Individuals requiring more intensive treatment and support including Community Psychiatric Rehabilitation Center (CPRC) services will be referred to the appropriate program when they qualify based on diagnosis and need.
 For more information about our outpatient services please contact the outpatient clinic at 417-235-6610.

-Clients are evaluated for their relationship with substance use/abuse and recommendations are made as needed for education, intervention, treatment, aftercare or referral based on their biopsychosocial needs.
+Clients are evaluated for their relationship with substance use and recommendations are made as needed for education, intervention, treatment, aftercare or referral based on their biopsychosocial needs.
 Counseling can be provided in both individual and group settings.
-Access to or more information regarding substance abuse services can be obtained by calling 417-235-6610.
+Access to or more information regarding substance use services can be obtained by calling 417-235-6610.

 Substance Abuse Traffic Offenders Program (SATOP)